biancamartinelli/biancamartinelli/README.md

 <img align="right" width="350px" style="margin-top:-20px" src="https://i.imgur.com/XGuqL3l.png">

 ##
-📚 I've been studying Golang and started my studies to be a Web Developer;
+📚 I've been studying UX/UI Designer & Software Developer;

 👩🏻‍💻 I want to make a difference in the world of technology and I study every day to become better and better and write quality codes;